-As outlined in Chapter 373, Water Resources, Florida Statutes, protecting and improving the quality and quantity of water resources and natural systems across northwest Florida are among the core mission of the District.
-This mission is supported by the Governor's Executive Order 19-12 and the Protecting Florida Together initiative.
+As outlined in Chapter 373, Florida Statutes, one of the District's core missions includes protecting and improving the quality and quantity of water resources and natural systems across northwest Florida.
+This mission is supported by the Governor's Executive Orders 19-12, 23-06 and the Protecting Florida Together initiative.
 Protecting Florida Together water protection grant programs are available for springs restoration, alternative water supply (AWS), innovative technologies, resiliency from sea level rise and flooding, nonpoint source pollution abatement, and other water quality projects.

 The Region II (Santa Rosa, Okaloosa, and Walton counties) regional water supply plan (RWSP) identifies AWS as among the priority needs and strategies to ensure sufficient water is available for all existing and future users and natural systems.
-In addition to Region II, and as resources are available, priority water supply and AWS projects have been implemented districtwide.
+In addition to Region II, and as resources are available, priority water supply and AWS projects are implemented districtwide.